WordPress is an extremely

 is very tough, so you know that if you buy a theme from there, it will do

-exactly as it says.
+as it claims.

 Multisite

-including, version 2.9, this was a seperate download called WordPress Mu.
+Since version 3 of WordPress, Multisite has been included (up to version 2.9, this was a separate download called WordPress Mu).

 Multisite allows you to install a single version of WordPress, and then allow